gamemaster123356/GM-Router/README.md

 <br>

 ## 📘 Usage
-1. Add these lines to you .htaccess file(Replace index.php with the path of the file which is going to have the routes) If you want to specify a different location for the router to place the routes, modify the RewriteBase directive:
+1. Add these lines to you .htaccess file(Replace index.php with the path of the file which is going to have the routes) If you want to specify a different location for the router to place the routes, modify the RewriteBase directive (NOTE: If you are using Nginx, please refer to the Nginx documentation for configuring URL rewriting with PHP):
 ```php
 RewriteEngine On
 RewriteBase /